Blake-Lee/rally-google-apps/rally-id-linker/README.md

 # Rally ID Linker
 This add-on is for Google Spreadsheet.
-If a cell is changed and it contains an appropriate ID, it turns that ID into a hyperlink.
+If a cell is changed and it contains an appropriate ID,

 ## Installation Instructions
 1. Open appropriate spreadsheet.
 2. On the menu bar, click Tools